tinkl-bathroom-finder/tinkl-2.0/README_DEV.md

 ### tinklLogo - SVG of the logo(no background) that accepts height and width props
 ### UserMenu - the little menu with a little avatar thingy
 ### LeafletMap - uses Leaflet library for mapping, open street map for data and Stadia with MapLibre for styling the vector map
+### MapLibreMap - Doesn't work, work in progress to see if I can skip using leaflet
+### MapLibreTileLayer - provides the logic for customizing the vector tiles provided by open street maps
+### BottomNav - self explanatory
+### OpenInMapsButton - contains the logic to open the given address in a mapping app so a user can navigate to that location

 ## Running the App
 npm run dev from the main folder will run both the front and back end in the same terminal window.